Inadequate representation of women in STEM research: The "leaky pipeline"

 In a nutshell, two major factors common to all developmental stages are responsible for the underrepresentation of girls and women in STEM fields: cultural stereotypes associating science and engineering subjects with men, and a lack of belonging for women in the STEM community.
 Dedicated programs and policies need to be developed to address the gender bias and improve female participation and contribution in STEM.

 In this light, STEM and Gender Advancement (SAGA), is an ongoing global UNESCO project to reduce gender gap in STEM at all levels by exploring the dynamics that affect women’s STEM careers and framing suitable policies at national, regional, and global levels.
-Successful implementation of these policies worldwide will expedite women participation in STEM and facilitate complete utilization of women’s scientific potential, which will aid in sustainable development and promote global scientific and technological excellence.
+Successful implementation of these policies worldwide will expedite women participation in STEM and facilitate complete utilization of women’s scientific potential, which will aid in the sustainable development and promote global scientific and technological excellence.